Sonnet 20

 Sonnet 24

-I saw the evil roll across your face
+I saw the evil rolling o’er your face

-When I stated I would go my separate way,
+When I once said I’d go my separate way;

-For what but evil would find this disgrace
+For what but evil finds in this disgrace

 No love but selfishness would ask this state

-As master would from some poor hapless slave;
+As master might from some poor hapless slave;

 True love cannot thus end in cold disdain,